biolab/scorange-hugo/content/blog/Orange_with_Spectroscopy_Add-on_Workshop.md

 +++

-We have just concluded our enhanced Introduction to Data Science workshop, which included several workflows for spectroscopy analysis.
-[Spectroscopy add-on](https://www.tandfonline.com/doi/full/10.1080/08940886.2017.1338424?src=recsys) is intended for the analysis of spectral data and it is just as fun as our other add-ons (if not more!).
+We have just concluded our enhanced Introduction to Data Science workshop, which included several workflows for spectroscopy analysis. {{< link_new url="https://www.tandfonline.com/doi/full/10.1080/08940886.2017.1338424?src=recsys" name="Spectroscopy add-on">}} is intended for the analysis of spectral data and it is just as fun as our other add-ons (if not more!).
 <!--more-->